 Looking to change career?
-This master's qualification is the first step to becoming a Chartered Psychologist
+This psychology conversion degree is the first step to becoming a Chartered Psychologist

 This programme is accredited by the British Psychological Society and confers eligibility for the Graduate Basis for Chartered Membership.

-We offer one of the few fully online Psychology conversion degrees in the UK.
+Our full-time pathway and part-time pathways are run online.
+We are one of the few fully online Psychology conversion degrees in the UK which also offers synchronous live online sessions.

-There are no exams, all the assessments are coursework based and designed to authentically test the knowledge and skills that are used by practicing psychologists.
+There are no exams.
+Instead, the course is designed to authentically test the knowledge and skills that are used by practicing psychologists.

 Dr Christine Campbell